OBOFoundry/OBOFoundry.github.io/principles/fp-011-locus-of-authority.md

 First, read the [FAQ](http://obofoundry.github.io/faq/how-do-i-edit-metadata.html) on how to edit the metadata for your ontology.

 The contact email MUST NOT be a mailing list.
+The GitHub account MUST be for the individual designated as the locus of authority.
 If this person does not already have a GitHub account, we request that they [create one](https://github.com/join).
 Then, add the following to your [metadata file](https://github.com/OBOFoundry/OBOFoundry.github.io/tree/master/ontology) (replacing with the correct email, name, and GitHub username):

 `contact:
  email: foo@bar.com